 accident results in a fatality, first call 911, then report the

 incident to Council by calling the 24-hour emergency contact number:

 - Arrange for additional assistance at the scene, if

 trained to work with the media.
 Refer all inquiries to the Chief

 Within 24 hours of the accident:

-- Complete a Standard Incident Report Form, available on the
+- Complete a Standard Incident Report, available on the Council

-names and addresses of witnesses.
-Submit it to your Volunteer
+addresses of witnesses.
+Submit the completed report to the Senior

 - Share information about the